dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0101.md

 Testing and build are all very well, but you have to install and run your tests, and keep on doing so in order to reap the benefits.
 It’s easy to become complacent and let things slide if you don’t automate your builds and tests.
 I look at some tools and techniques that are lumped together in the category「continuous integration」that will help you do just that.

-What’s New in the Fifth EditionPHP is a living language, and as such it’s under constant review and development.
+### 4. What’s New in the Fifth Edition

+PHP is a living language, and as such it’s under constant review and development.
 This new edition, too, has been reviewed and thoroughly updated to take account of changes and new opportunities.
 I cover new features such as anonymous classes, and the long-awaited scalar argument hints and return types.
 Examples use PHP 7 features where appropriate, so be aware that you will need to run code against the PHP 7 interpreter—or be ready to do some work to downgrade.

 In previous editions, I included a chapter on the PEAR package repository.
 Composer and the Packagist repository are plainly now the standard for PHP development, and I have rewritten the chapter accordingly.

 It seems that I’ve switched my version control coverage for every other edition or so of this book.
 I’m glad to say that I’m sticking with Git this time round.
 I have, however, spent some more time looking at Git repositories like GitHub since these are increasingly used by developers.

-I include a new chapter on the previously mentioned Vagrant.In another new chapter, I examine PHP Standards.
+I include a new chapter on the previously mentioned Vagrant.
+In another new chapter, I examine PHP Standards.
 Since I endorse the value of complying with a style guide, I have reworked every code example in the book to meet the PSR-1 and PSR-2 standards.
 This was a much bigger commitment than I realized, and tech editor Paul Tregoing has worked valiantly to keep me honest.

 ## Summary